-The Angelman Syndrome Foundation has been the leader in creating a “one-stop-shop” medical resource for individuals with Angelman syndrome and their families or primary caregivers.
-By partnering with leading research and medical institutions across the country, the ASF founded the Angelman Syndrome Clinics to provide individuals with AS the comprehensive medical care they need under one roof.
-Previously, individuals would have to visit multiple clinics to access the many resources necessary to address all of their needs.
+The Angelman Syndrome Foundation has been the leader in creating a “one-stop-shop” medical and psychosocial resource from birth through adulthood for individuals with Angelman syndrome and their families and primary caregivers.
+By partnering with leading medical and research institutions across the country, the ASF founded the Angelman Syndrome Clinics to provide individuals with AS the comprehensive medical care they need throughout their lifetime.
+Previously, individuals would have to make multiple appointments at different times and locations to access the many resources necessary to address all of their needs.
 The Angelman Syndrome Clinics reflect the ASF’s mission and commitment to providing individuals with AS and their families the direct support they need to help improve quality of life.

 Click here to view photos from the clinic openings.